FlutterDevPub/Blog/Building a simple distributed database/Post.md

 ## Small overview
 What will we build?
 We'll build a one-value *clustered* database.
 Which means, numerous instances of our application will be able to work together.
 You'll be able to set or get the value using a REST interface.
 The value will then shortly be spread across the cluster using the Gossip protocol.
-Which means, every node tells a part of the clsuter about the current state of the variable in set intevals.
-But because later each of those also tells a part of the cluster about the state, the whole cluster ends up having been informed.
+Which means, every node tells a part of the cluster about the current state of the variable in set intervals.
+But because later each of those also tells a part of the cluster about the state, the whole cluster ends up having been informed shortly.

 It'll use Serf for easy cluster membership, which uses SWIM under the hood.
-SWIM is a more advanced Gossipl-like algorithm, which you can read on about [here][6].
+SWIM is a more advanced Gossip-like algorithm, which you can read on about [here][6].

 Now let's get to the implementation...

 ## Getting started

-First we'll of course have to put in all our imports:
+First, we'll of course have to put in all our imports:
 ```go
 import (
 	"context"